bitmark-inc/bitmarkd/testing/README.markdown

 # bitcoin and litecoin

-initial balance with be zero regtest coins so generate 101 blocks
+initial balance with be zero regtest coins so generate 101 blocks (as newly minted coins are loked until 100 confirmations have elapsed)

 ~~~
 % run-bitcoin getbalance